-The following table sets forth each NEO's target STI opportunity for 2022, as set by the Compensation Committee.
+The following table sets forth each NEO's target STI opportunity for 2023, as set by the Compensation Committee.
 The Compensation Committee believes that our executive officers should be aligned in their efforts to achieve the Company's overall strategic goals and objectives.
-Accordingly, each NEO's 2022 STI opportunity was based entirely on corporate performance.
-With the exception of Mr. Gianoni, all of our NEOs' 2022 target STI opportunities were increased from 65% to 70% based on a review of the competitive market for similar roles.
+Accordingly, each NEO's 2023 STI opportunity was based entirely on corporate performance.
+All of our NEOs' 2023 target STI opportunities were unchanged from 2022.